akeneo/pim-community-dev/CONTRIBUTING.md

-Thank you to sign the following agreement http://www.akeneo.com/contributor-license-agreement/
+Thank you to read and sign the following contributor agreement http://www.akeneo.com/contributor-license-agreement/

 Every PR should start with: